marceldobehere/Goofy-Encrypted-Backup-System/README.md

 * Set the restore path in either the conf or have it asked in the cli
 * Have a check for remaining space before doing backups incase of insufficient space
 * Keep older versions of the main.conf or have some sort of snapshot system
-* Multithreading?
 * Some kind of extra info in the files in case the main.conf gets lost?
 * Maybe store the main.conf as a recursive tree instead of a giant list to save space

-### Notes
-Rn it doesn't delete everything yet, sometimes it leaves some file remains on the remote backup directory.

-But for now its a good start xd